dan-koller/Java-JSON-Database/README.md

 java -jar /path/to/your/jar/client.jar set -k "some key" -v "some value"
 ```

-_*) It is **highly** recommended starting the server from the commandline for the first time.
-You will be prompted to
-specify the path to your local database file.
-Please enter the absolute file path (e.g. `/path/to/your/db.json`) then
+_*) On the first server start you will be prompted to specify the path to your local database file.
+Please enter the
-restart your server._
+absolute file path (e.g. `/path/to/your/db.json`) then restart your server._

 _If you want to specify a new path, just remove the path in the `app.config` located in the source directory of your app
 file._

+_**) Windows users may want to replace the file ending with *.bat._

 ### CLI arguments